-- Caulk softener and remover - if you want to ensure ease and neatness, a caulk softener would be the way to go.
-It isn't necessary to remove caulk, but could lessen the hassle and cleanup.
+- Caulk softener and removal: If you want to ensure ease and neatness, a caulk softener would be the way to go.
+It isn't necessary to remove caulk, but it could lessen the hassle and cleanup.

-- Sponge brush (optional) - this can be paired up with the caulk softener as it may be used to apply the softener to the caulk.
-Some caulk softeners are spray on or gel applications and do not need this to apply.
+- Sponge brush (optional): This can be paired up with the caulk softener as it may be used to apply the softener to the caulk.
+Some caulk softeners are spray-on or gel applications and do not need this to apply.

 What I used for this project (though not all are documented in the photos):

-- Flathead Screwdriver/Utility knife /Paint scraper or 5-in-1 tool - one of these or a combination could work for removing the little excess leftover after getting a bulk of the caulk from the caulk remover tool.
+- Flathead Screwdriver/Utility Knife/Paint Scraper or 5-in-1 Tool: One of these or a combination could work for removing the little excess leftover after getting a bulk of the caulk from the caulk remover tool.
 I prefer the flat head screwdriver as I feel it has more control and gets the caulk residue off better.
 Use discretion using these tools as it may scratch the surface if you are not careful.

-- Vacuum cleaner with hose - you can use this or a Shopvac to cleanup the caulk bits right away.
+- Vacuum Cleaner With Hose: You can use this or a Shopvac to cleanup the caulk bits right away.
 This helps in being able to have a cleaner work area to see how clean your area for caulking is, as well as minimizes the time spent on picking up the millions of caulk pieces.

-- Mineral spirits or rubbing alcohol.
+- Mineral Spirits or Rubbing Alcohol

-- Washcloth - a quick wipe with a wet washcloth removes dust and debris to prep for caulk softener.
+- Washcloth: A quick wipe with a wet washcloth removes dust and debris to prep for caulk softener.
 The washcloth can also be used with mineral spirits or rubbing alcohol to get rid of the caulk residue.

-Step 1 (Optional): Using caulk softener
+Step 1 (Optional): Use Caulk Softener

 Choose your own adventure time!
 You have chosen to use the caulk softener.

-First thing to do is wipe down the surface of the caulk to rid it of dust and other debris, ensuring maximum contact for the caulk softener to work best.
+- The first thing to do is wipe down the surface of the caulk to rid it of dust and other debris, ensuring maximum contact for the caulk softener to work best.

-Depending on the type of caulk softener you have purchased, you can either spray it on, apply a bead along the caulk itself, or use a sponge brush to apply.
+- Depending on the type of caulk softener you have purchased, you can either spray it on, apply a bead along the caulk itself, or use a sponge brush to apply.